 - 1. There will be five (5) placings in all showmanship classes.
 Placings will be Champion, Reserve Champion, and 3rd, 4th, and 5th place. - 2.
 Novice Showmanship may be added to each livestock species.
 The specific livestock committee will determine if they wish to offer this class and what the age break will be.
 The novice participants will not be eligible to participate in Round Robin. - 3.
-Livestock/Animal Showmanship Classes (all species)--Once you have won a level you will advance to the next level the next year. - A. Junior Showmanship: 4-H exhibitors in grades 3, 4 or 5 of the current school year are eligible. - B. Intermediate Showmanship: 4-H exhibitors in grades 6, 7 or 8 of the current school year are eligible as well as previous Junior Showmanship winners. - C. Senior Showmanship: 4-H exhibitors in grade 9 or above of the current school year are eligible as well as previous Intermediate Showmanship winners. - D. Master Showmanship: Winners from Sr. Showmanship class from previous year(s). - E. It will be the responsibility of all livestock committees to make sure previous winners of showmanship (from year before) move up to the next level.
-See above Guidelines.
+Livestock/Animal Showmanship Classes (all species) -- Once you have won a level you will advance to the next level the next year. - A. Junior Showmanship: 4-H exhibitors in grades 3, 4 or 5 of the current school year are eligible. - B. Intermediate Showmanship: 4-H exhibitors in grades 6, 7 or 8 of the current school year are eligible as well as previous Junior Showmanship winners. - C. Senior Showmanship: 4-H exhibitors in grade 9 or above of the current school year are eligible as well as previous Intermediate Showmanship winners. - D. It will be the responsibility of all livestock committees to make sure previous winners of showmanship (from year before) move up to the next level.
+See above Guidelines. - 4.
+4-H Members must show their own exhibit animal in Showmanship.

-- 4. 4-H Members must show their own exhibit animal in Showmanship. - 5.
-The decision of the judge is final and there will be no appeal or protest.
+5. The decision of the judge is final and there will be no appeal or protest.